Model Nikki Enigma Harper doesn’t let her body hold her back as she pushes forward with her creative ambitions.

 Photographer : one shot photography

-by MIKE CHAIKEN On the second night of NHFW (New Haven Fashion Week), Connecticut designer…
+by MIKE CHAIKEN On the finals night of Miss Connecticut USA, contestants took to the…